Pleasedontforgetmypassword/Image-to-Ascii/README.md

 Convert Image to Ascii using python

 # How to download
-Go to where you want to download this file.\n
+Go to where you want to download this file.

 `git clone https://github.com/Pleasedontforgetmypassword/Image-to-Ascii.git`
 `cd Image-to-Ascii`